keboola/profiling/README.md

 ## Getting Started

 1. Clone the repository
+2. Add the keboola-design-system to this folder (download from https://github.com/keboola/keboola-design-system)
-2. Open `empty-state.html` to start profiling
+3. Open `empty-state.html` to start profiling
-3. Click "START PROFILING" to begin analysis
+4. Click "START PROFILING" to begin analysis
-4. Navigate between tables and columns using the sidebar
+5. Navigate between tables and columns using the sidebar

 ## Design System